-PARENT SUPPORT INVOLVEMENT/LIAISON:

-How do you involve/support the parents of children / YP with an SEND regarding and meeting their needs?
+PARENT SUPPORT INVOLVEMENT / LIAISON: How do you involve /support the parents of children / young person with SEND regarding and meeting their needs?
 How do you communicate their progress and areas of difficulty?
 We will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
-These conversations will make sure that:

-- · Everyone develops a good understanding of the pupil's areas of strength and difficulty - · We take into account the parents' concerns

-- · Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are and minutes of these initial meetings will be added to the pupil's confidential Inclusion file.

-Parental consent is given for any additional interventions, one to one support and consultations with external professionals such Speech and Language Therapists,

-Literacy Specialist Teachers, ASD Specialist Teachers, Behaviour Support, Sensory

-Impairment Specialists and Educational Psychologists for advice.
+These conversations will make sure that: \cdot Everyone develops a good understanding of the pupil's areas of strength and difficulty \cdot We consider the parents' concerns \cdot Everyone understands the agreed outcomes sought for the child • Everyone is clear on what the next steps are and minutes of these initial meetings will be added to the pupil's confidential Inclusion file.
+Parental consent is given for any additional interventions, one to one support and consultations with external professionals such Speech and Language Therapists, Literacy Specialist Teachers, ASD Specialist Teachers, Behaviour Support, Sensory Impairment Specialists and Educational Psychologists for advice.
 We listen and consult, guiding families to consider requesting appropriate specialist support.
 In addition to termly progress meetings, parents are involved in frequent, fairly informal conversations with the class teacher and SENCO.
 Emails allow conversations with working parents.
 When parents raise queries or concerns, we aim to meet very quickly to investigate and discuss resolutions.
 If alternative provision is appropriate Mr Moloney will work with the Local Authority and parents to ensure the best provision is agreed.
-IASS is the service provided by the Local Authority.
-They can be contacted at: iass@northumberland.gov.uk or 01670 623555 / 01670 620350.

-How will school prepare children with SEND to join their next setting/college/stage of education or life?

-Transition arrangements are in place for all children to try their next class or next school.
-When children need additional preparation, we consult parents and receiving schools to arrange additional visits.

-There is a strong focus in supporting SEND children in Year 6 who are moving into Key Stage Three.
-Extra visits to the high school are arranged.
-This has sometimes included parents attending extra visits that have sometimes been organised during school holidays.

-OTHER INFORMATION:
+IASS (Information Advice Support